County Offaly: Other sports

 Other popular sports in the county include rugby and golf.
 Birr Golf Club and Esker Hills Golf Club near Tullamore are popular.
 Irish golfer Shane Lowry is a member of Esker Hills.
 He is from the town of Clara outside Tullamore.
 As an amateur, he won the 2009 Irish Open.
-In 2019, Lowry won The Open Championship in Royal Portrush Golf Club, becoming the first Offaly man to win one of the golfing majors.
+In 2019, Lowry won The Open Championship in Royal Portrush Golf Club.